shmax/graphql-php-validation-toolkit/README.md

   ]
 ])
 ```

-Note that `ListOf` types are a special case, and support an additional `validateItem` callback for checking each item in their array.
-Its generated error type will have an array of suberror types, each with their own `path` field that you can query so you can know the exact address in the multidimensional array of each item that failed validation:
+Generated `ListOf` error types also have a `path` field that you can query so you can know the exact address in the multidimensional array of each item that failed validation:

 ```php
 //...